 If neither problem of BCN or AYPR is anticipated, you will then naturally be looking for the highest potential yield.
 How you set out to achieve this will depend on your drilling plan.
 The difference in yield between recommended varieties and their stability of performance is usually the main criteria for selecting a variety.
-However, the usual caveat holds true that differences of less than 3% may not be statistically significant and should be treated with caution.
-The yield data on the new Recommended List is presented as a three-year mean derived from a total of 24 trials in the three years (9 in 2013, 8 in 2014 and 7 in 2015).
-Yield figures are derived from plots with an average established population of 104,000 plants per hectare and yields are presented as relative percentage figures in comparison to the mean of five control varieties; Aimanta (not listed), Cayman, Lipizzan, Pasteur and SY Muse.
+The attribute of Yield must have consistency and credibility and the usual caveat holds true; that differences of less than 3% may not be statistically significant and should be treated with caution.
+The yield data on the new Recommended List is presented as a three-year mean derived from a total of 25 trials in the three years (8 in 2014 and 7 in 2015 and 10 in 2016).
+Yield figures are derived from plots with an average established population of 104,000 plants per hectare and yields are presented as relative percentage figures in comparison to the mean of five control varieties; Cayman, Springbok, Haydn, Hornet and Pasteur .

 Sugar Beet Bolting

 Drilling in the first two weeks of March, when conditions are favourable, has very often resulted in some of the biggest recorded yields, and the potential of the crop has been shown to fall by up to a tonne per hectare for every day drilling is delayed after the middle of March.
 However, one of the drawbacks to this strategy is the very real risk of bolting if there is a protracted period of vernalising conditions after drilling.

 As last year, the greatest differences on the Recommended List lie in the scale of bolting that can be anticipated from the varieties in both an “early drilled” and “normal sowing” situation.

 For the flexibility to drill early, and certainly if you are intending to sow in the first two weeks of March, growers should use the “Early-sown” bolting figures to select varieties with a good record of low bolting from early sowings.